arsuq/MemoryLanes/MemoryLanes/README.md

 A **MemoryFragment** is an object created by the MemoryLane allocation function.
 It holds the starting offset and the length of the buffer slice as well as a special destructor, injected by the Lane, which is triggered when the fragment is disposed.
-There is a common API for reading and writing to the underlying memory for all fragment types as well as a Span accessor.
+There is a common API for reading from and writing to the underlying memory for all fragment types as well as a Span accessor.

 ```csharp